 Bleeding can be either external or internal.
 External bleeding is easy to see and usually comes from a skin wound.
 This wound is obvious, unlike internal bleeding, which is difficult to detect and requires the services of a veterinarian.

 A blood loss of as little as two teaspoons per pound of body weight is enough to cause a dog to go into shock.
-Every dog owner should know how to control or stop bleeding, even if it’s just long enough to get the dog to the veterinarian.
+Every dog parent should know how to control or stop bleeding, even if it’s just long enough to get a dog to the vet.

 Direct, gentle pressure is the method most preferred for stopping external bleeding.

 To do this, place a compress of clean cloth or gauze directly over your dog’s wound, applying firm but gentle pressure, and allow it to clot.
 Do not disturb the clots.

 If blood soaks through the compress, do not remove it.
 Instead, place a fresh compress on top of the old one and continue to apply pressure.

 If there are other injuries that need to be addressed, tie the compress in place with bandages or gauze.
 If there are no compress materials available, your hand or finger will work.

 Obviously, you should wash your hands thoroughly after handling any bodily fluids, like blood, and use gloves if they are available.

 If a wound on the leg or foot is bleeding severely, gently elevate the leg until the wound is above the heart.
 This allows gravity to reduce blood pressure near the wound, which will slow the bleeding.